 Ruth and Naomi Relationship Principles

-If we want to have a Ruth and Naomi relationship with our mother-in-law or daughte-in-law (or any other relationship for that matter), we’ve got some very good principles to follow.
+If we want to have a solid, healthy relationship with our mother-in-law or daughter-in-law (or any other relationship for that matter), we’ve got some very good principles to follow.
 Here are a few that stand out to me:

 Loyalty.
 Looking Out For One Another.
 Putting the good of the other person.
 Being willing to go the extra mile.
-Both Naomi and Ruth do this well.
+Ruth and Orpah had a choice.
+Ruth chose to go to Bethlehem and endure hardship.
+Possible prejudice and rejection for being Moabite.
+Because to stay with Naomi meant more to her than that.

 Related: What Makes A True Friend?